ha1neux/MysteryPrismClock/README.md

 # MysteryPrismClock
 A dynamic macOS screen saver featuring an animated clock with moving, color-changing elements.
+(Made with the assistance of <a href="https://claude.ai" target="_blank">claude.ai</a>

 <a href="https://www.youtube.com/watch?v=WLEx7_kY8Ws" target="_blank">YouTube demo</a>